hellsan631/LogosDistort/README.md

 ## Usage

 There are two ways of using LogosDistort.
-Either through bower:
+By Using bower:

-    	```
+    	```html
     	bower install logos-distort
     	```